Stuartlab-UCSC/hexmap-view/docs/help/createMap.rst

 You can create a map with your own data by selecting *Create map* from the *File* menu, then supplying at least a layout feature file and specifying its format.
-See technical details section below for pipeline/algorithm details.

 If this option does not exist in the Edit menu, then you do not have the proper authority to run this compute-intensive task.
 Ask hexmap at ucsc dot edu with justification for authorization.

+See `Technical Overview`_ section below for an explanation of the pipeline used to create a map.

 .. _feature-formats: